hovi-id/hovi-agreements/cloud-sla.md

 ## Backups & Disaster Recovery

-- 14 full backups for at least 3 months: 1/day for 7 days, 1/week for 4 weeks, 1/month for 3+ months ([view simulation of snapshots](link)).
+- 7 full backups for at least 7 days.
-- Backups replicated on at least 3 different machines in different data centers in Europe and Canada, with a fourth frozen copy in an immutable cold storage.
+- Backups replicated on at least 3 different machines in different data centers in Europe, with a fourth frozen copy in an immutable cold storage.
 It is not possible to choose or restrict the regions where backups are replicated.
-- Users can download manual backups of their live data at any time.
 - **For a permanent disaster impacting one server only**:
   - **RPO (Recovery Point Objective)** = 1 hour, i.e. you can lose 1 hour of work max, but in general it will be less than 5 minutes.
   - **RTO (Recovery Time Objective)** = 6 hours, i.e the service should be back online within 6 hours  (Standby promotion time + DNS propagation time included).